- What to see

 - Price: Free

-- Accommodation Nearby: Don't miss the festival and stay in one of these apartments in Poblenou
+- Accommodation Nearby: Don't miss the festival and stay in one of these cheap apartments in Barcelona

 - Website: Festa Major de Poblenou